About the Firm · Stephen H. Lebovitz

 My father taught me most of what I know about practicing law in Pittsburgh.
 The cases, the clients, the community, the patience required when things move slowly and the judgment required when they move fast.
 For a long time I was assembling what he gave me.
 Learning which parts of it to keep and which parts reflected a different era.

 I am not sure when I crossed the line from learning from him to having something of my own to add.
-After 35 years I think I finally have.
-That accumulation — his and mine and my grandfather’s before both of us — is what walks into the room when a client sits down across from me.
+After over 35 years I think I finally have.
+That accumulation, his and mine and my grandfather’s before both of us, is what walks into the room when a client sits down across from me.
 They may not know it is there.
 But it is.

 The Best Outcome in a Personal Injury Case Is Still a Loss